 Are your nails ready for the holidays?
 The new Jingle Bells Welcome Gift from Julep Maven (a $58 value) has you covered – a bit of shine, a bit of sparkle and a top-rated beauty product as a bonus guarantees that you will be ready!
 Then as a Julep Maven subscriber, you get first access to trend setting colors and top-rated beauty products every month in addition to plenty more perks!

 Julep Maven is the only customizable box of full-size, limited-run nail colors and beauty innovations.
 That means no surprises, no dupes or colors you don’t like.
 You can see what is in your box each month and have the option of swapping out colors/products you already have or don’t want.

 Julep Maven is affordable.
 You get over $40 of full-size products in every box for just $24.99 per month.

 Mavens get benefits all month long at Julep – like 20% off, free shipping, early access to secret sales and more – imagine what you can save on your holiday shopping!

 A Maven subscription is also a great gift for the nail polish and beauty product lover in your life.

 Disclaimer: This post is a post with an affiliate link in it, I will receive a small compensation as a result of future purchases made from Julep, if you become a Maven.
 I posted this because I felt to that the subject matter may be of interest to my blog readers and I agreed that this post is reliant to my blog.
 The thoughts and opinions are those of the sponsor and may differ from yours.
 I am disclosing this in accordance with the Federal Trade Commissions 16 CFR, Part 255 Guides Concerning the Use of Endorsements and Testimonials in Advertising.
 The photo’s used in this post were provided by Julep.

-You've come to the right place for everything Frugal, Creative and Family Related.
+The right place for everything Frugal, Creative, DIY, Health and Family Related.